OrShamash/hair-eye-and-skin-color-detection/README.md

 To find the eyes color I created a dominate color algorithem (very simple one).

-as for the Unet model, it ok, after testing, it has 74% success (the mask result of 14 pictures out of 54 turned very poorly).
+as for the Unet model, is ok, after testing, it has 74% success (the mask result of 14 pictures out of 54 turned very poorly).

+The model will be uploaded soon.

 enjoy!